Andrettin/Wyrmsun/readme.txt

 - Chaincolt Foothills: The player now begins with Rugnur instead of an Axefighter, and his survival is necessary for victory.
 - Chaincolt Foothills: The gnomes' starting worker is now a Gnomish Worker instead of a Dwarven Miner.
 - Chaincolt Foothills: The raider player now begins the scenario with a Steelclad instead of an Axefighter, and with two extra dwarven Scouts, to make it more difficult to destroy him just by using one gnomish recruit to lure the guard out of the raider player's town.
+- Fixed a bug that was making the Central Park, Looking Upwards, Northern Lakes, North-South Conflict and Time for Decisions maps be unplayable in multiplayer.

 * Miscellaneous
 - New explosion graphics (by StumpyStrust and Jinn).